 Where to Try: Most local seafood restaurants and family-run eateries

-Prawn curry coconut curry is a popular seafood curry in the Andaman, and the prawns are sweet when served with coconut sauce.
-It involves the use of curry leaves, mustard seeds, green chillies and spices, which give it a tropical taste which is flavoursome.
+Smothered in coconut sauce, prawn curry, and coconut curry, happens to be a favourite seafood curry in the Andaman.
+It is made with the curry leaves, mustard seeds, green chillies and spices and is therefore flavoursome and has a tropical flavour.
 It is a rich bua light dish and can be eaten as an accompaniment with rice or chapati.
-It is a favourite dish for many tourists.
+It is a favourite among the tourists.

 Best For: Seafood lovers seeking classic coastal flavours

 Fresh grilled lobster is available as a delicacy in Athe ndamans.
-Lobsters are basted in garlic butter, herbs and spices and grilled to perfection.
-Grilled lobsters are available in seafood restaurants by the beach and on a special menu at weddings.
+Lobsters are prepared in garlic butter, herbs and spices and cooked to perfection.
+Grilled lobsters can be found in the restaurants along the beach and on a special menu at wedding ceremonies.
 It is comparatively rich and so a little costly.

 Pro Tip: Order grilled lobster during a beachside sunset dinner for the full Andaman experience.

 Andamanese crab is creamy, delicious and filling.
-The crab is first fried and then placed in hot tomato-onion masala (gravy) or curry.
-The sweet-tasting crab meat is a treat mixed with the spices.
-It can be messy, but it is much loved in the Andaman Islands.
+The crab is fried, but hot tomato-onion masala (gravy) or curry is added.
+The crab meat tastes sweet and is a delicacy mixed with the spices.
+Messy as it may be, it is highly cherished in the Andaman Islands.

 Best For: Spice lovers and adventurous seafood eaters

-Squid fry is also an appetiser or side dish in many seafood restaurants in the Andamans.
-It can be coated in a paste and deep fried (to make it crunchy) or stir-fried with garlic, chillies and other spices (to make it spicy).
-The squid has a chewy texture, which is a good complement, making it an appetising snack and a perfect dish for you if you're not a fan of fish and prawns.
+It is served in the Andamans either as an appetiser/side dish in most of the seafood restaurants or as a snack in other restaurants.
+It may be dipped into a paste and deep fried (to make it crunchy) or stir-fried with garlic, chillies and other spices (to make it spicy).
+The texture of the squid is very chewy.
+This is a good complement to other dishes.
+One can then have the squid as a tasty snack and a complete meal, just in case you are not a fish and prawns person.
 Since the squid tastes mild, the taste of the spices can come through to complement the squid flavour, and it's a great spicy snack.
-The warm squid is best eaten with some sauce or chutney for an incredible breakfast for the beach.
+The warm squid is to be eaten with some of the sauce or chutney as a fantastic breakfast at the beach.

-The local delicacy for Indian-lovers who enjoy their seafood and fish is Tandoori fish.
-The dish consists of marinating the fish with yoghurt, garlic, ginger, lemon and spices before grilling until the skin is coal black.
-It gives it a smoky flavour and makes the fish juicy and flaky.
+Tandoori fish is the local delicacy of Indian lovers who prefer their seafood and fish.
+The dish is a product of marinating the fish in yoghurt, garlic, ginger, lemon and the spices and then grilling it until the skin is coal black.
+It not only provides it with a smoky taste but also makes the fish juicy and flaky.
 This dish is an amalgam of Northern Indian grilled cuisine and Andaman seafood.
-It is accompanied by onion rings and mint chutney and makes for a good meal.
+Onion rings and mint chutney are served to accompany the meal and make it a good meal.

 A seafood platter is also a great option to try the different kinds of seafood in Andaman.
 This can consist of various prawns, fish, squid, crab and lobster grilled, fried or barbecued.
 A good choice for visitors to try seafood.
 They are typically served with chips, rice, salad and sauces.
 They are also served as dinner or lunch at beach parties.